Treasure

 Materials: Beeswax, pesticide residues in the beeswax (Azoxystrobin, Boscalid, Fluxapyroxad, Fenbuconazole, Penthiopyrad, Cyprodinil, Propiconazole, Metconazole, Pyraclostrobin, Trifoloxystrobin, Difenoconazole, Buprofezin, Chlorantraniliprole, Methoxyfenozide, Coumaphos, Piperonyl butoxide, Atrazine, Metolachlor, Trifloxystrobin, Fenpyroximate), tinned copper wire, tissue paper, dressmaking beads, cotton thread, silk fabric, dry ground artists’ pigments, acrylic paints, acrylic varnish.

-Treasure, created using traditional wax model making techniques, has been made from honey bee wax provided by Dr. Scott McArt, Assistant Professor at the College of Agriculture and Life Sciences, Cornell University, New York.
+Treasure, created using traditional wax model-making techniques, is made from honey bee wax provided by Dr. Scott McArt, Assistant Professor at the College of Agriculture and Life Sciences, Cornell University, New York.

-Wax has been used by artists as a medium in the creation of scientific models for education and teaching since the late 17th Century and Botanical wax model making reached a height of popularity during the advent of the public museum in the 19th century.
-The translucency and life like quality of the material enabled artists to create realistic and beautiful representations of plants for gallery displays, in order to engage visitors with scientific discovery.
+Wax has been used in the creation of scientific models since the late 17th century, with botanical wax model-making reaching its height in the 19th century, during the development of public museums.
+The translucency and lifelike quality of the material enabled artists to create detailed, realistic representations of plants for gallery displays, engaging viewers with scientific discovery.